 If a mentee of the Mentor-in-Training has developed to the level of being certified before the Mentor-in-Training has become a Mentor, then the mentor will recognize the mentee as a Certified Dance Leader on behalf of the Mentor-in-Training.

 Dance Mentors are recognized when they are in a committed mentoring relationship with two or more mentees to whom they have been able to transmit mastery in leading the Walks and Dances, and when they have begun to step into a recognizable path of service to the Dance and Walks transmission.
 This path of service might be by creating learning opportunities for Dance leaders (including but not limited to their own mentees), and by possibly serving DUP International, the Sufi Ruhaniat International, or their local Dance region.
-Naturally they continue to follow the Ethical Guidelines and Agreements as well as deepen in their own spiritual practice, the Elements of Mastery, and in their own leadership skills in the Dances and Walks.
+They continue to deepen in their own spiritual practice, the Elements of Mastery, and in their own leadership skills in the Dances and Walks.